DarthClyn/Metacrafters/Eth+AVAX/ErrorHandling/README.md

-TOKEN
+Error Handling

-Create a solidity smart contract that can mint and burn tokens as well as show balance of given address
+  Final Assesment of module 1

 ## Description

-An
+Create a solidity smart contract has error handling statements and their use.

 ## Getting Started